slumcattt/cycbet/ReadMe.txt

 set a second password - done on website, but apparently need to do this using

-c.setwalletpassphrase('passphrase',TIMEINSECONDS can't be more than 3600)
+c.walletpassphrase('passphrase',TIMEINSECONDS can't be more than 3600)

 also, from bash shell
 $heroku python manage.py syncdb (shell, etc)

 to delete the heroku posgre database:

-1. delete from app webpage terminal
+1. delete database from app webpage terminal (make sure you applied changes, so that no db remains)
 2. in bash: $heroku addons:add heroku-postgresql
 3. push and run
 4. heroku run python manage.py syncdb